 You may even learn more technical skills by attending the tutorials rather than listening to the talks.
 The sprints are great for networking and applying the skills that you’ve already got, as well as learning new ones from the people you’ll be working with.

 In general, the more prepared you are for something, the better your experience will be.
-The same applies for PyCon.
+The same applies to PyCon.

 It’s really helpful to plan and prepare ahead of time, which you’re already doing just by reading this article!

 Getting the Guidebook app will help you plan your schedule.
 This app lets you view the schedule for the talks and add reminders for the ones that you want to attend.
 If you’re having a hard time picking which talks to go to, you can come prepared with a question or problem that you need to solve.
 Doing this can help you focus on the topics that are important to you.

 If you can, come a day early to check in and attend the opening reception.
 The line to check in on the first day is always long, so you’ll save time if you check in the day before.
-There’s also usually an opening reception that evening, so you can meet other attendees and speakers, as well as get a chance to check out the various sponsors and their booths.
+There’s also an opening reception that evening, so you can meet other attendees and speakers, as well as get a chance to check out the various sponsors and their booths.

 It’s okay if you’re nervous or excited on your first day at the conference.

 There will be a lot of people from all different walks of life, and that’s what makes it so great.
 You may see some of your Python heroes, such as Guido van Rossum, and have a chance to go up to them and say hello.

 The Python community is very welcoming!
 But there are also some designated quiet rooms where speakers and others will go to work in peace.
 You should refrain from talking to anyone in those rooms to allow them that safe space.

 You can break down the conference into some key elements to see how you can get the most out of them: